SmiwinGems/ShapeAI_Bootcamp_BWD/README.md

 <li>React.js
 <br>during these 7 days, and everything was explained from the very basics so that
 anyone with zero experience on programming can learn.
-I enjoyed these 7 days, you can as well.:
+I enjoyed these 7 days and thanks to SHAPEAI
-<a href="https://www.shapeai.tech"> www.shapeai.tech</a>